seedlist/seedlist-docs/protocol/seedlist_en.md

    e.
 Take hash0 as the slow hash object, take the salt of step d as the salt value, and obtain the final hash as the key value based on the scrypt algorithm; among them, N, r, p, dkLen are set to: 32, 64, 16, 64;

-   d.
+   f.
 Based on the final key of step e, perform AES encryption on label to obtain label ciphertext;
    ```